CourtneyFuentes/HospitalDriveBy/README.md

 When we considered the theme of COVID-19, we thought about it this way: we should make something lighthearted and funny.
 Our "brain map" seemed to center around a few possible themes: zombies, lysol, the cure, hospitals, doctors, and nurses.

 The technologies and resources we used:
-Godot
+Godot,
-Photoshop to create the background image
+Photoshop to create the background image,
 Ogg Vorbis file for background music used from patrickdearteaga.com

 This is the objective of the game: